Neurosurgery-Brain-Tumor-Center-DiazLab/CONICS/README.md

 ### Running

   ```
-  cd ./Phyngle/
   bash run_Phyngle.sh [directory for tumor] [directory for normal] [.bed file for CNV segments] [base name]
   ```
-  * __[directory for tumor]__: path to directory which aligned bam files of __tumor__ single cells are in.
-GBM data in [here](https://www.ebi.ac.uk/ega/studies/EGAS00001002185) is used as examples in the journal.
+  * __[directory for tumor]__: path to directory containing aligned bam files to be tested.
+Example glioblastoma data, used in the manuscript, can be obtained [here](https://www.ebi.ac.uk/ega/studies/EGAS00001002185).

-  * __[directory for normal]__: path to directory which aligned bam files of __normal__ control single cells are in.
-Transcriptomes from normal brain from [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE67835) was used as an examples for the journal
+  * __[directory for normal]__: path to directory containing aligned bam files to be used as a control.
+Example nonmalignant brain data, used in the manuscript, can be obtained [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE67835) was used as an examples for the journal

-  * __[.bed file for CNV segments]__: tab-delimited bed file of CNV segments from exom sequencing.
+  * __[.bed file for CNV segments]__: tab-delimited bed file of CNV segments to be quantified.

       ```
       [chromosome]	[start]	[end]	[chromosome:start:end:CNV]
       ```

-      __Note: the 4th column of the file must have the exact same format with that of below.
+      __Note: the 4th column of the file must have the exact format shown here:
         __ (__Amp__:amplification, __Del__:deletion)
     * example (SF10281c.cnv.merged_gt1500000_20percent.bed)
   ```